aws-samples/aws-iam-identity-center-extensions/README.md

 - If an account assignment has been created through the solution with scope set to root, and if a new account has been created at a later time, this new account is automatically provisioned with the account assignment.
 - If an account assignment has been created through the solution with scope set to ou_id, and an existing account moves out of this ou, this account assignment is automatically deleted from the account by the solution.
 If a new account is moved in to the ou, this account assignment is automatically created for the account by the solution.
+- The solution also supports nested OU behaviour for automated access change management.
+This behaviour could be configured by setting `SupportNestedOU` to `true` in your environment configuration file.
+If the nested OU support is configured, when an account moves from a source OU to a destination OU, the solution discovers all the parents of the source OU and destination OU until root , to determine the list of account assignments that need to be removed/added automatically.
 - If an account assignment has been created through the solution with scope set to account_tag, and an account is updated with this tag key value at a later time, this account assignment is automatically created for the new account by the solution.
 Additionally, when this tag key value is removed from the account/when this tag key is updated to a different value on the account at a later time, this account assignment is automatically deleted from the account by the solution.

 ### Import existing AWS SSO access entitlements for management through the solution